2023 Lithuanian municipal elections

-Municipal elections across Lithuania, by party.

-Mayoral elections across Lithuania, by party.

 Municipal elections in Lithuania were held on 5 March 2023 and saw 1,498 members of the municipal councils and 60 mayors elected to office for a four-year term.
+Next election will be the 2027 Lithuanian Municipal Elections.

 Election system

-Size of cabinet in each municipality varies depending on populations.
-Lowest population municipalities with up to 5,000 inhabitants have 15 seats, while largest municipalities with over 500,000 inhabitants have 51 seats.
+Size of council in each municipality varies depending on populations.
+Lowest population municipalities with up to 5,000 residents have 15 seats, while largest municipalities with over 500,000 inhabitants have 51 seats.